al3rez/beers-srv/README.md

 decopling behaviors lead to easier testing and shipping new features.

 ## Installation
-Installing `beers` is easy, using go get you can install the cmd line app `beers-cli` to interact with gRPC server.
+Installing `beers-srv` is easy, using go get you can install the cmd line app `beers-cli` to interact with gRPC server.
 First you'll need Google's Protocol Buffers installed.
 ```
 $ brew install protobuf
-$ go get -u github.com/azbshiri/beers/...
+$ go get -u github.com/azbshiri/beers-srv/...
 ```